habib13352/TrendSpire/ai_loop/README.md

 pytest ai_loop/tests/test_api_logger.py
 ```

-Add more tests as modules like `patcher.py` evolve.
+Add more tests as the modules evolve.
 The full suite runs with:

 ```bash
 pytest